Does your dog suffer from allergies, itchy skin, chewed up feet or gooey ears?

 - Inflammatory bowel disease

 - Behavioral issues (your dogs gut and brain actually communicate via the endocrine system)

 As researchers are learning more about the microbiome and its delicate balance, it’s becoming clear that leaky gut is one of the most significant and preventable diseases in dogs (and humans).
 If your dog has some of the above problems, it’s a sign of bad gut health in dogs.

 If your dog’s allergies are caused by leaky gut, it’s short sighted – and ultimately dangerous – to treat his skin conditions with antibiotic creams and steroids.
 It’s also a terrible idea to feed your dog prescription allergy diets because they’re loaded with carbohydrates and preservatives, which will only harm the microbiome and worsen the leaky gut.

-If you really want to rid your dog of his allergies for good, stop treating his skin and immune system – and start treating his gut!
+If you really want to know how to get rid of dog allergies forever, stop treating his skin and immune system – and start treating his gut!

 - Stop the drugs and medications: Find a good holistic or homeopathic vet who can get your dog off the toxic flea meds and drugs.
 They all damage your dog’s gut.
-Click here to learn more about the dangers of these products.
+Find out how to get rid of fleas naturally …

 - Never give an unnecessary vaccine: Once an adult dog has responded to a vaccine, research shows he doesn’t need any more.
 Instead of revaccinating, ask your vet to run a titer test first to see if he needs that vaccine (chances are, he’s already protected and doesn’t).
 Click here for more information on titer testing.